Zvečaj Fortress: History and significance

 Although they were attacked from several directions, from the North across the Sava and from the East across the Drina, Ali Pasha and the other leaders organized an effective defense, and in a counterattack completely beat the enemy army.
-For the next 150 years, Austriaa-Hungary will not attempt to enter Bosnia.
-Only in 1878, after the Congress of Berlin and approaching Ottoman Empire collapse, will Austria-Hungary enter into Bosnia again.
+For the next 150 years, Austria-Hungary would not attempt to enter Bosnia.
+Only in 1878, after the Congress of Berlin and during the decline of the Ottoman Empire, would Austria-Hungary again enter Bosnia.